Wealth tax: Past repeals

-In 2004, a study by the Institut de l'enterprise investigated why several European countries were eliminating wealth taxes and made the following observations: 1.
-Wealth taxes contributed to capital drain, promoting the flight of capital as well as discouraging investors from coming in.
-2. Wealth taxes had high management cost and relatively low returns.
-3. Wealth taxes distorted resource allocation, particularly involving certain exemptions and unequal valuation of assets.
+In 2004, a study by the Institut de l'enterprise investigated why several European countries were eliminating wealth taxes and made the following observations: (1) wealth taxes contributed to capital drain, promoting the flight of capital as well as discouraging investors from coming in; (2) wealth taxes had high management cost and relatively low returns; and (3) wealth taxes distorted resource allocation, particularly involving certain exemptions and unequal valuation of assets.
 In its summary, the institute found that the "wealth taxes were not as equitable as they appeared".

-In a 2011 study, the London School of Economics examined wealth taxes that were being considered by the Labour party in the United Kingdom between 1974 and 1976 but were ultimately abandoned.
-The findings of the study revealed that the British evaluated similar programs in other countries and determined that the Spanish wealth tax may have contributed to a banking crisis and the French wealth tax had been undergoing review by its government for being unpopular and overly complex.
-As efforts progressed, concerns were developing over the practicality and implementation of wealth taxes as well as worry that they would undermine confidence in the British economy.
+In a 2011 study, the London School of Economics examined wealth taxes that the Labour Party in the United Kingdom considered between 1974 and 1976 but ultimately abandoned.
+The findings of the study revealed that the British evaluated similar programs in other countries and determined that the Spanish wealth tax may have contributed to a banking crisis, and that the French wealth tax was under review by its government for being unpopular and overly complex.
+As efforts progressed, concerns grew about the practicality and implementation of wealth taxes, as well as worries that they would undermine confidence in the British economy.
 Eventually, plans were dropped.
-Former British Chancellor Denis Healey concluded that attempting to implement wealth taxes was a mistake, "We had committed ourselves to a Wealth Tax: but in five years I found it impossible to draft one which would yield enough revenue to be worth the administrative cost and political hassle."
-The conclusion of the study stated that there were lingering questions, such as the impacts on personal saving and small business investment, consequences of capital flight, complexity of implementation, and ability to raise predicted revenues that must be adequately addressed before further consideration of wealth taxes.
+Former British Chancellor Denis Healey concluded that attempting to implement wealth taxes was a mistake: "We had committed ourselves to a Wealth Tax, but in five years I found it impossible to draft one which would yield enough revenue to be worth the administrative cost and political hassle."
+The conclusion of the study stated that there were lingering questions, such as the impacts on personal saving and small business investment, the consequences of capital flight, the complexity of implementation, and the ability to raise the predicted revenues, that must be adequately addressed before further consideration of wealth taxes.